Who is Mark Ingle?

 - Sponsored by RDX Sports

-I have 30+ athletes.
+I have helped 60+ athletes.
 I help with any goal.
 I built my body from the ground up.
 Everyone starts from somewhere.
 Fitness is a process.
 I made it an art.
 The benefits from athletic achievements stretch well beyond the athlete.
 The effects are felt by family, friends, and even strangers.
 Life is a journey.
 I’m excited to be a part of each of my athletes’ story.
 That’s all I seek. trainArizona Racing represents so much more than racing to me.
 And, now you understand why.